12/02/2013 AT 6:00 PM ET

 A lot of people say they believe in love, but you really believe in love.
 You like all kinds of love – unrequited love, puppy love, made-for-each-other love – but what really gets you going is over-the-top, messy, chaotic love.
 Screaming fights and broken glasses: Who says love isn’t perfect just because it doesn’t last?

 You have a favorite Marilyn Monroe quote.
 You’ve gotten into the habit of calling yourself a “hot mess” every Sunday morning and now you do it even when you’re not hungover.
 There are more types of wine in your apartment than there are vegetables.
-You’ve shared every single Buzzfeed article about “”life – some of them twice.
+You’ve shared every single Buzzfeed article about “life in your late 20s” – some of them twice.

 You have a love/hate relationship with an older British man.
 He may be your father.
 He may be your co-worker.
 He may be your boss.
 What you need to know, in any case, is that his opinion does not matter.
 Not to you, not to anyone.